jichu4n/srslib/README.md

 # srslib - Sender Rewriting Scheme (SRS) library for Python

 **srslib** is a modern Python implementation of the [Sender Rewriting Scheme (SRS)](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme).

-Highlights:

-* Compatible with Python 2.7 and 3.x;
+* Compatible with Python 2.7 and 3.x
-* Implements the standard "Guarded" SRS scheme as described in the [original SRS paper](http://www.libsrs2.org/srs/srs.pdf);
+* Implements the standard "Guarded" SRS scheme as described in the [original SRS paper](http://www.libsrs2.org/srs/srs.pdf)
-* Simple to use and understand.

 ## Installation